Salerno – Palermo

 Ferries to Sicily

-There is 1 weekly sailings from Salerno to Palermo.
-Grimaldi Lines provide just 1 sailing per week.
+Grimaldi Lines provide 1 sailing daily, 2 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

-The first ferry leaves Salerno at approximately 01:00 and the last ferry leaves at approximately 20:00.
+The first ferry leaves Salerno Port at approximately 01:00 and the last ferry leaves at approximately 20:00.
 Ferry schedules can vary by operator and season.

 Pets are allowed on ferries travelling from Salerno to Palermo with Grimaldi Lines.